 - Barbers once did far more than they do today.
 At one point, all medical work was done by clergy, and when edicts were issued to forbid them from doing so, it was barbers that stepped in to do such tasks as dental extractions, bloodletting, and even surgeries.
 It wasn’t until the mid-1700s that barbers were stripped of their medical duties and permitted only to deal with hair care.
 Many shifted to making wigs, which were common in that period.

-Today, barbershops are not as common in America, as unisex hair salons have replaced many of the traditional his-and-hers hair care businesses.
+Today, barbershops are not as common in America, as unisex hair salons and cosmetologists have replaced many of the traditional his-and-hers hair care businesses.
 That is not to say that the barber himself is extinct, however.
 Barbering training is alive and well because a barber can work in either a barber shop or a unisex hair salon.

 If you would like to know more about being a barber (and thankfully, not have to deal with bloodletting or pulling teeth!), give us a call here at Elite Academy of Cosmetology.
 We think you’ll love our barber school and programs at our Lawton, Oklahoma campus.